Skip to Content

 3. Once you’ve cooked through the beef, reduce the heat to medium and add in the onions and cook until they are golden and tender, about 5-8 minutes.

-4. Make the garlic mayo and spread!
-1 tablespoon of butter on the inside of each hoagie roll.
+4. Meanwhile, make the garlic mayo and spread 1 tablespoon of butter on the inside of each hoagie roll.
 Arrange on a large baking sheet and bake on the center rack until toasted and golden, about 4 minutes.
 Remove from the oven and spread 1 tablespoon of garlic mayo on the toasted side of each roll.

 5. Add beef back into the skillet along with collected juices and season with black pepper.
 Stir over medium heat until beef is combined with the onions.

 6. Remove from heat and top the sliced steak with provolone slices in a single layer.
-Let the cheese melt before serving to your hungry guests or family!
+Let the cheese melt before serving.

 cooked beef and onions in a cast iron skillet to be used for philly cheesesteaks